 See the Olympus OI Track Page

 How-to connect to these applications?
-I first connected my OI Share app with my camera (EM5 II) and next I connected the OI Track app.
-It's easy to do the connection, press the WiFi logo on the back of your camera screen, and follow the steps below...
+I first connected my OI Share app with my camera (EM5 II) and next, I connected the OI Track app.
+It's easy to make the connection, press the WiFi logo on the back of your camera screen, and follow the steps below...

 Now you are ready to start using your Olympus App with your camera.
 See the images below showing some of the editing screens available with the OI Share Application.